software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 ## User Requirements

-* As a new user, I want to be able to register, log in, and sign out, so that I have an account that stores my meal plan and donation information.
+* As a new user, I want to be able to log in and sign out, so that I have a protected account that stores my meal plan and donation information.

 * As a new user, I want to view my personalized account, so that I can know my current status on meal swipes and dining dollars.